Port42-Developments/Plebs-Finance/README.md

 - The app attempts to parse dates, amounts, and descriptions
 - Parsed transactions are automatically added to cashflow
 - **Note**: Parsing is basic and may require manual adjustment for different bank formats

+### Budget & Category Tracking

+- Create budgets with optional categories (e.g., "Groceries", "Entertainment")
+- Tag cashflow transactions with categories when adding or editing
+- Budgets with categories only track expenses matching that category
+- Budgets without categories track all expenses
+- Spending is automatically calculated from both cashflow entries and expenses
+- Visual progress bars show how much of your budget has been used

 ---